 A Criminal Trial is a court proceeding wherein the State places all the evidence in your case before a jury, a sworn body of people convened to decide the guilt or innocence of the accused.
 The jury will listen to all the evidence and make a factual determination and declare a verdict of Guilty or Not Guilty.
 A trial is often expensive and is usually an all or nothing resolution.
 It is often been termed “a roll of the dice,” as juries often do the unexpected.
 However, if you are innocent, no errors in the law were committed, and no diversion programs are available, then it is the only way to win your case.

 The Law Offices of Roger P. Foley has provided the above information to educate potential clients as to what expect during the criminal process.
-Not all criminal defense lawyers operate in the same manner and all potential clients should make their own comparison and determine the best criminal defense lawyer for their case.
+Not all lawyers operate in the same manner and all potential clients should make their own comparison and determine the best defense lawyer for their case.

 Remember, if charged criminally, you are allowed to choose your own attorney.
 Pick a criminal defense attorney that has passion, experience, aggression, knowledge, education and the ability to properly defend your case.
-Contact our office and meet with R. P. Foley and decide whether he has the traits and abilities you are looking for in a criminal defense lawyer.
+Contact our office and meet with R. P. Foley and decide whether he has the traits and abilities you are looking for in a defense lawyer.

 When you have been arrested and the prosecution believes a crime has been committed, call our office.